teckel12/LuaTelemetry/README.md

 * [INAV v1.7.3+](https://github.com/iNavFlight/inav/releases) running on your flight controller
 * GPS, altimeter, and compass sensors

-## Notice

-If you get the message **Script Panic not enough memory** you've run out of memory on your transmitter.
-This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
-It's also possible that you have less memory to work with when running firmware that uses more memory (for example, using firmware that includes multimodule support if you're not using it).
-Using transmitter firmware with `luac` included will reduce memory usage and increase the telemetry screen speed.

 ## Setup

 #### In INAV Configurator